 Health updates and notifications

+At the time of this writing, the Emerson community has not received any information of a student, family member, or employee who has been diagnosed with COVID-19.
+Should anyone in your household receive a positive diagnosis of COVID-19, I ask that you share this information with me directly.
+The community member’s name will not be shared publicly, unless the individual wishes me to share it.
+Your privacy and confidentiality will be respected.
 In the event that I receive news of any community member (employee, student, family member) who has been positively diagnosed, I will notify the community with a general alert, providing qualifications that may help your family determine potential contact, but not providing the person’s identity (unless otherwise permitted by the individual).

 Please email Technology Coordinator Renee Durrant at firstname.lastname@example.org.
 Additionally, you can leave a voicemail with Renee at 734-665-5662, ext.
 346.

 You can leave a voicemail with Lower School Office Manager Christy Loewen at 734-665-5662, ext.
 307, or Middle School Office Manager Beth Muszkiewicz at ext.
 301.

 Our faculty have been advised to contact the appropriate Division Director, who will then seek to let families know.
 Should we have broader internet access difficulties, I will use the RenWeb alert system.

 We will not be leading, holding, or scheduling student group practices of any sort.